Cthompsonlbi/Pyber_Analysis/README.md

 ![pyber_fare_summary](Resources/pyber_fare_summary.png)

 At an initial glance, there are no real surprises when reviewing the line graph above.
-On an aggregate basis, one would expect the total fares to be higher for the the urban and suburban areas than when compared to rural areas.
+On an aggregate basis, one would expect the total fares to be higher for the urban and suburban areas than when compared to rural areas.
 Relying solely on the line graph above could be quite deceptive.
 It appears that the urban areas out earn both suburban and rural areas combined.
 Which would make sense as the sheer demand for PyBer services in urban areas, when compared to rural areas, is much higher.
-To get a more accurate depiction of the state of the company, Pyber and it's employees, any decisions being made should not rely on the line plot alone.
+To get a more accurate depiction of the state of the company, Pyber and its employees, any decisions being made should not rely on the line plot alone.

 ## Summary

 Based on the analysis above, the primary take-aways are that although urban areas have 13 times more rides than rural areas, there are 30 times more drivers in urban areas competing for those rides than compared to rural areas.
 This could be a factor in lower fares per rides in urban areas.
 In addition to higher level of competition in urban areas for rides, an assumption can be made that distance traveled per ride (a factor that impacts fares) is further in rural areas than in urban areas on a per ride basis.
 Below will be a summary of steps to improve overall company performance plus recommended additional analysis of data to provide better direction to the CEO V. Isualize.

-CEO V. Isualize must make a decision on what is important to the company.
+CEO V. Isualize must decide on what is important to the company.
 Will it be the overall revenue generated by the company regardless of the impact on the individual driver?
 Or will the metric of fare per driver be one of the deciding factors that determines the company future.
 If the CEO's primary concern is revenue and not margins, then finding ways to increase the number of drivers in each area may be the way to go.
 Driving down fares may entice more riders to use PyBer services.
 Increase in riders may offset the drop in average fares and still increase revenue.
-The uninteded consequence could be driver churn.
+The unintended consequence could be driver churn.
 Drivers could potentially leave PyBer if the money they earn is no longer worth the effort.

 Another approach would be to find a balance between the benefit of the driver, the company, and the riders.
 Based on the data summary table, we will look at the extreme differences between urban and rural areas.
-The average fare for rural areas are 3.3 times higher than urban areas, while the total drivers for rural areas are 30 times less than urban areas and rural rides are 13 times less urban rides.
+The average fare for rural areas is 3.3 times higher than urban areas, while the total drivers for rural areas are 30 times less than urban areas and rural rides are 13 times less urban rides.
 How can PyBer level this disparity?
 PyBer needs to find ways to increase average fares/ride in urban areas plus figure out ways to generate more total rides and drivers in rural areas.
-PyBer would have to do this while mitigating the effects of increased driver competition in urban areas and average fare errosion in rural areas that could occur if PyBer drivers in rural areas exceed the total rides increase.
+PyBer would have to do this while mitigating the effects of increased driver competition in urban areas and average fare erosion in rural areas that could occur if PyBer drivers in rural areas exceed the total rides increase.

 ### PyBer Urban Plan Proposal

 PyBer could look to improve Urban data metrics by evaluating the following options:
 * Advertise the benefits of using PyBer services for longer distance travel when compared to other alternatives
 * Put a cap on quantity of drivers in urban areas to reduce competition
-* Figure out other services that urban drivers could offer that would allow the driver to charge more per ride, i.e. WiFi hot spots, luxury service, et.
+* Figure out other services that urban drivers could offer that would allow the driver to charge more per ride, i.e., WiFi hot spots, luxury service, et.

 ### PyBer Rural Plan Proposal